secretstartups/handbook/content/handbook/sales/field-operations/order-processing.md

 1. Click Next.
 1. Send Page

 - **If you are sending the document to one signer:** Review the document to ensure the Signer 1 signature tags are visible on the signature block.
 These tags are automatically applied to any Order Form PDF generated from the SFDC quote (generated on or after 2021-06-03).
-When ready, click “Send.
+When ready, click "Send.
   - Note: Order Forms generated before 2021-06-03 will have legacy signature tags, and will require manual placement of signature tags via the DocuSign tool.
 Only Order Forms generated with the new DocuSign templates (available starting 2021-06-03) will automatically place the signature tags.
   - To manually add signature tags on a PDF within the DocuSign tool, select the appropriate signer in the drop down menu on the top left of the screen.
-Drag and drop the appropriate signature tags from the “Standard Fields” section onto the signature block on the order form.
+Drag and drop the appropriate signature tags from the "Standard Fields" section onto the signature block on the order form.
   - For each signer, GitLab requires:
     - Signature
     - Date Signed
     - Full Name
     - Title
   - Note: Signature fields can only be added for recipients who need to take action on the document.
 - **If you are sending the document to two signers:** Select the appropriate signer in the drop down menu on the top left of the screen.
-Drag and drop the appropriate signature tags from the “Standard Fields” section onto the signature block on the order form.
+Drag and drop the appropriate signature tags from the "Standard Fields" section onto the signature block on the order form.
 Repeat for the second signer.
   - For each signer, GitLab requires:
     - Signature
     - Date Signed